jdsandifer/Reading-List/Readme.md

 - *Design Patterns*

 ## Have Read
+- *Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman* by Dave H. Hoover & Adewale Oshineye
 - *The Best Software Writing I: Selected and Introduced by Joel Spolsky*
 - *Extreme Programming Pocket Guide*
 - *Coders at Work*